kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 when you push your commits to github.
 To use Travis CI, you need to set it up as follows:

-- Login into [Travis CI](https://travis-ci.org/) with your gihub account
+- Login into [Travis CI](https://travis-ci.org/) with your github account
 - Select "Accounts" by clicking your name on the right top to go to your account page
 - Click the "Sync now" button to retrieve package (repository) information from github
 - Enabling the service for necessary packages